ArMa0704/ArMa0704/README.md

 # Arthur M.
 ### Academic and Professional Goals
-- Pursuing a Bachelor's degree in Data Science with a minor in Cybersecurity
+- Pursuing a Bachelor's degree in Data Science with a focus on Cybersecurity
 - Eager to apply my knowledge and expand it in any intership or project opportunities

 ### Communication